HewlettPackard/simplivity-vsphere-csi-driver/docs/driver-deployment/installation.md

 ## Create RBAC for HPE SimpliVity CSI Driver

-Download and install the appropriate RBAC yaml for corresponding Kubernetes version from the [HPE Simplivity CSI Driver GitHub repo](https://github.com/HewlettPackard/simplivity-vsphere-csi-driver/blob/master/manifests/).
+Download and install the appropriate RBAC yaml from the [HPE Simplivity CSI Driver GitHub repo](https://github.com/HewlettPackard/simplivity-vsphere-csi-driver/blob/master/manifests/).
 This creates a Role, ServiceAccount and ClusterRoleBindings for the HPE SimpliVity Driver.

 ```text
 $ kubectl apply -f svt-csi-controller-rbac.yaml